The write path is your architecture

 );

-Append-only is useful when history matters, replay matters, or multiple projections need to be rebuilt.
+Append-only is useful when history matters, when replay matters, or when several projections need to be rebuilt from the same source.

 post_events -> source of historical facts